veeto

 Key Takeaways

-• Prioritizes rental units first for school employees, then other public workers, and finally the general public.
+• Prioritizes LEA employees for occupancy, then other public employees, then the public.

 Get Involved